stevebuk1/pv_opt/README.md

 <h5>Solis-Sensor</h5>

-Follow the Github instruction here: https://github.com/hultenvp/solis-sensor
+Follow the Github instruction here: https://github.com/hultenvp/solis-sensor Either enable Control via this integration (mnote this is Experimental/Beta) or leave disabled and install Solis-Control below.

 <h5>Solis-Control</h5>

-Follow the Github instruction here: https://github.com/hultenvp/solis_control
+Follow the Github instruction here: https://github.com/mkuthan/solis-cloud-control
+Note: install with device name of "solis" rather than the default of "inverter_control_XXXXXXXXXXX" where X is the inverter S/N

 <h4>Solarman</h4>